pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing_devnet.md

 # The service ID to request relays from.
 service_id: "anvil"

-# The address of the account that will be used to fund the the application accounts
+# The address of the account that will be used to fund the application accounts
 # so that they can stake on the network.
 funding_account_address: pokt1eeeksh2tvkh7wzmfrljnhw4wrhs55lcuvmekkw # address for pnf account